I think I might be gay/lesbian/bisexual/transgender/queer, but I don’t know for sure. What do I do??

 It may be comforting to know that the answer to the question “what do I do?” is entirely up to you!
 Some people who start to question their sexuality or their gender identity seek out a trusted advisor who they can talk to about their feelings.
 That may be a pastor you know who’s affirming of LGBTQ+ folks, or it might mean a psychologist, or a close friend, or a family member.
 Sometimes it’s really helpful to get an outside view of things, and letting yourself just talk for a while can help sort out the thoughts that have been buzzing around inside.

 Other people may not feel ready to talk about their feelings with someone else yet, and that’s totally okay too.
 Many people in this stage just want more information, which is where your local library and the Internet can come in pretty handy.
-Sites that include stories of other LGBTQ+ Christians, like the ones found on the Resource Page can help you get a sense of what other people have gone through, and what they’ve learned.
+Sites that include stories of other LGBTQ+ Christians can help you get a sense of what other people have gone through, and what they’ve learned.

 But isn’t there some kind of test I can take to find out if I’m REALLY LGBTQ+?